 Weight varies a lot from day to day.
 For some reason, I'm usually plus or minus a pound a day, depending on whether I've eaten dinner or had something to drink.

-- My bathroom scale is way inaccurate.
+My bathroom scale is way inaccurate.

 I'm not on a "diet" per se.
 I've not played this game of "I can't have this." or "Doing this is going to be bad."
 If I am hungry, I get something to eat.
 If I'm a little hungry, I'll take a small snack.
 Even so, I've lost the desire to pig out or eat fast food or stuff I did before.
 I have no idea why..

+Everyone tells me that it would be better to exercise in the morning along with breakfast.
 Except I'm not a morning person.
 At all.
 So, I'm debating whether it's worth the heartache.

 So, I got the game last Wednesday, took a few days off, and started playing "for real" last Monday.